 Whatever we put into our marriage is what we will get out of it.
 Having a marriage that is defined by joy, grace, and love is completely up to us.
 It’s a choice.

 “Love is patient, love is kind.
 It does not envy, it does not boast, it is not proud.
 It does not dishonor others, it is not self-seeking, it is not easily angered, it keeps no record of wrongs.”

 Marriage requires humility and a sincere desire to care for the other person.
 Selfishness is faulty security and only creates bitterness and division.
 Our hearts must be focused on the unity of our marriage.

 “My command is this: Love each other as I have loved you.”

 How did Jesus love?
 His love was sacrificial and His heart reflected a servant’s heart.
 This is exactly what we are called to with our spouses.
 Not that we will be perfect, but we need to keep aligning our hearts with Jesus, deeply desiring to serve our spouse in a sacrificial way.

 These may be simple truths, but they’re utterly profound just the same.
 It’s through embracing these truths that we can have a marriage that will last “til death do us part”.
 When we cling to these truths, not only does our commitment deepen, but we get to experience joy, richness, and deep connection.

 Do you want a committed, God-honoring marriage?
 Are you ready to take the next step in choosing to commit to these truths?
-If so, check out Radiant Marriage Academy, a 12-month course designed to help you set your marriage on a solid biblical foundation.
+If so, check out Radiant Marriage Academy, a 16-lesson experience designed to help you set your marriage on a solid biblical foundation.